mer-hybris/hadk.sailfishos.org/droid-hal.rst

 ===================

 In this chapter, we will package the build results of :doc:`android` as RPM packages and upload them to OBS.
-From there, it can be used to build libhybris and the QPA plugin.
+From there, they can be used to build libhybris and the QPA plugin.

 Packaging ``droid-hal-device``